containerd/overlaybd/README.md

 Welcome to contribute!
 [CONTRIBUTING](CONTRIBUTING.md)

-## Kernel Support
+## Kernel support (experimental)

-To convert DADI acclerated image format to a block device, kernel support is required.
+Also we provide a kernel module to output a local overlaybd image to a block device.
 For further detail please refere to [KMOD](kmod/README.md)

 ## Licenses